 Stonesong operates a traditional literary agency division, representing a wide range of authors.
-Agents at Stonesong include Alison Fargis, Judy Linden, Emmanuelle Morgen, and Sarah Passick.
+Agents at Stonesong include Alison Fargis, Judy Linden, and Emmanuelle Morgen.

 Collectively, we contribute to or participate in the following literary and educational programs: the Rosedale Center for Girls, the New England Society in the City of New York, Room to Write, the Women’s Media Group fellowship program, and Books for Africa.